EUROSTAT, the statistical office of the European Union/ National Statistical Institute - Bulgaria

 "Real expenditure" or "expenditure in PPS" refers to an expenditure aggregate, for instance GDP or actual individual consumption, which has been converted to a common, technical currency ("Purchasing Power Standard" or PPS) and a common price level using PPPs.
 This conversion results in a set of data that is comparable across countries, and expresses the relative volume underlying each country's expenditure.
 If the real expenditure on, for instance, GDP is divided by the number of inhabitants in each country, the resulting real expenditure per inhabitant can be used as an indicator of the relative standard of living of the inhabitants of each country.

-It should be noted that real expenditures of the components of GDP do not add up to real GDP, due to the calculation method applied to aggregate PPPs.
+It should be noted that real expenditures of the components of GDP do not add up to real GDP, due to the calculation method applied to aggregate PPPs (see section 20.5).

 Since we are referring to the standard of living relative to another country, or group of countries, it is often preferable to express GDP per capita in PPS as volume indices per capita, fixing the value of one country or group of countries at 100.
-Thus, if the volume index of GDP per capita in one country is 110%, while that of the EU28 is set at 100, the volume of GDP per capita in that country is 10 percent higher than in the EU28 as a whole.
+Thus, if the volume index of GDP per capita in one country is 110, while that of the EU Member States is set at 100, the volume of GDP per capita in that country is 10 percent higher than in the EU Member States as a whole.

-The expenditure side of national accounts, as defined in ESA95, defines the statistical population.
+The expenditure side of national accounts, as defined in ESA '2010, defines the statistical population.

 Eurostat is in charge of the annual calculation and dissemination of PPPs for 37 European countries.
-These include the 28 EU Member States, the 4 candidate countries (the Former Yugoslav Republic of Macedonia, Montenegro, Serbia and Turkey), 3 EFTA Member States (Iceland, Norway and Switzerland) and 2 potential candidate countries (Albania, and Bosnia-Herzegovina).
+These include the 27 EU Member States, the United Kingdom, the 5 candidate countries (Montenegro, Republic of North Macedonia, Albania, Serbia and Turkey), 3 EFTA Member States (Iceland, Norway and Switzerland) and 1 potential candidate country (Bosnia-Herzegovina).
 In Eurostat's dissemination database, PPPs for Japan and the United States are included for reference as well, although these are computed by the OECD.